Neillcllghn/TEST_taskmanager_react/README.md

 ![image](https://github.com/Neillcllghn/test_taskmanager_react/assets/109948740/e6a77d87-08e4-4711-84e3-3d2fe9e46198)

-- The Edit and Delete Buttons are green (to notify user that this is to edit) and red (which is suitable warning user that this is a delete button):
+- The Edit and Delete Buttons are green (to notify user that this is to edit and same as the Navigation Bar colors) and red (which is suitable warning user that this is a delete button):

 ![image](https://github.com/Neillcllghn/test_taskmanager_react/assets/109948740/dcd7e42d-65b4-477d-9542-efb21d68b966)